$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: Additional Experimental Results

 where $c_2 \geq 0.1$ is an absolute constant. \paragraph{3.
 Lower bounding the regret:} Finally, we choose $p = \frac{1}{2k}.$ Substituting the bounds \eqref{eq:q-upper-bound} and \eqref{q-lb-final} into the regret lower bound~\eqref{eq:k-regret-prelim-lower-bound}, for $T \geq 16k \ln(\frac{N}{k})$ and $\frac{N}{k} \geq 7,$ we obtain:

 where $c_3 \geq 0.02 $ is an absolute constant. \end{proof}

-\subsection{Additional Experimental Results}
+\section{Additional Experimental Results}

-In Figures \ref{fig:hitrates1}, we plot the hit rates (\emph{i.e.,} the fraction of correct predictions) of the various prediction policies for the $\texttt{k-sets}$ problem for the MovieLens dataset.
-Observe that for even for $\nicefrac{k}{N}=0.3$, $\texttt{SAGE}$ with $\pi_{\text{base}}=\texttt{Hedge}$ has hit rates $>60\%$.
+In Figure \ref{fig:hitrates1}, we plot the hit rates (\emph{i.e.,} the fraction of correct predictions) of various prediction policies for the $\texttt{k-sets}$ problem for the MovieLens dataset.
+From the plots, we observe that by selecting only $30\%$ of the elements (\emph{i.e.,} $\nicefrac{k}{N}=0.3$), the $\texttt{SAGE}$ policy with $\pi_{\text{base}}=\texttt{Hedge}$ achieves a hit rate of at least $60\%$.
 We also measure the performance of the proposed policy for the $\texttt{k-sets}$ problem on Wiki-CDN dataset~\citep{berger2018practical}.
-The dataset contains publicly available Wikipedia CDN request traces from a server in San Francisco.
-It contains trace for $T\sim10^5$ time stamps and $N\sim2500$ files.
-We compare the performance of the proposed $\texttt{SAGE}$ policy with $\pi_{\text{base}}=\texttt{Hedge}$ in terms of normalized regret and hit rates in Figure~\ref{fig:regret2} and \ref{fig:hitrates2} respectively.
-We observe that the \texttt{SAGE} policy beats the other benchmarks by a large margin.
+This dataset contains publicly available Wikipedia CDN request traces from a server located in San Francisco.
+It contains trace for $T\sim 10^5$ time stamps and $N\sim2500$ files.
+We compare the performance of different policies in terms of the normalized regret and hit rates in Figure~\ref{fig:regret2} and \ref{fig:hitrates2} respectively.
+From the plots, we observe that the \texttt{SAGE} policy outperforms other benchmarks by a large margin.